somervilleyimby/somervilleyimby.org/index.md

 We believe that our cities and towns are great places, and we should welcome people who want to be here by creating abundant homes for new neighbors of all income levels.

-For more about us, please see the [Somervilly YIMBY Platform](/platform/).
+For more about us, please see the [Somerville YIMBY Platform](/platform/).